James P. Scanlan, Attorney at Law

 The Unreasonableness of Maintaining That One Disparity is Larger from a Relative Perspective While Another Disparity is Larger from an Absolute Perspective

-Note: This sub-page was originally devoted to explaining the absurdity of maintaining that relative and absolute measures of differences between rates both provide valid appraisals of the size of the comparative situation of two groups even when the two measures yield opposite conclusions.
+Note: This subpage was originally devoted to explaining the absurdity of maintaining that relative and absolute measures of differences between rates both provide valid appraisals of the comparative size of the difference between the circumstances of two groups even when the two measures yield opposite conclusions.
 It has been expanded slightly to address relative differences in experiencing an outcome and relative differences in avoiding the outcome.
-The sub-page is related to the Illogical Premises sub-page of the Scanlan’s Rule page of this site, which sub-page addresses the reason why it is illogical to regard it as somehow normal that a factor that increases or decreases the likelihood of experiencing an outcome will do so to equal proportionate degrees for groups with different baseline rates or that different baseline rates will exhibit equal proportionate changes over time (said reason being that it is impossible for two groups with different baseline rates of an outcome to experience equal proportionate changes in rates of experiencing an outcome and equal proportionate changes in rates of failing to experience the outcome).
+The subpage is related to the Illogical Premises sub-page of the Scanlan’s Rule page of this site, which subpage discusses that it is illogical to regard it as somehow normal that a factor that increases or decreases the likelihood of experiencing an outcome will do so to equal proportionate degrees for groups with different baseline rates for the outcome or that different baseline rates will exhibit equal proportionate changes over time (since it is impossible for two groups with different baseline rates for an outcome to experience equal proportionate changes in rates of experiencing the outcome and equal proportionate changes in rates of failing to experience the outcome).

 There is a good deal of literature on differences in outcome rates that considers relative and absolute differences in outcome rates both to be legitimate ways of appraising the size of health, healthcare and other disparities, even when the measures yield opposite conclusions about the directions of changes in disparities over time or about the comparative size of two disparities in settings differentiated other than temporally.
 As a rule, when illustrating the way that the two measures support different conclusions, those doing so fail to note that one will also reach still different conclusions depending on whether one examines the relative difference in experiencing the outcome or the relative difference in avoiding the outcome.[i]
 In any case, some will discuss the choice of relative difference versus absolute difference as a measure of disparity as involving a value judgment.[ii]